-Stored waveforms can be erased using the DATA STORAGE>Clear Waveforms setting or from Reydisp.
+Stored waveforms can be erased using the DATA STORAGE/Waveform Storage>Clear Waveforms setting or from Reydisp.

-7.3.4 Fault Records
+6.3.5 Fault Records

 Up to ten fault records can be stored and displayed on the Fascia LCD.
 Fault records can be triggered by user selected relay operations or via a suitably programmed binary input.
+An output is provided to indicate when a new record has been stored.